 Parks and the press

 This week The Guardian asked their readers what they “love about the green spaces in their city, and what can be done to improve or extend them”.
 This was prompted by announcement of winners for The Future Park design ideas competition.
 Interestingly, when we talk about parks in general terms, there is strong, general consensus and positive dialogue.
-But when we talk about those who advocate for parks and their varied provision, planning and design, those people and ideas become ready targets for criticism.
+But when we talk about those who advocate for parks and their varied provision, planning and design, those people and specific ideas become ready targets for criticism.
 The Age’s early report on the competition – ‘Visions of utopia’: Lagoons, floating pods among Future Park entries – raised the ire of some readers when it reported on the shortlisted entries.
 “People who have visions are invariably hallucinating,” commented one dismissively. “… Architects and landscapers rarely, if ever, have a grasp on what will work for people…. they are too busy trying to be creative, and not busy enough trying to make people happy,” complained another.
 Defeatism appeared too with a wry observation that the designs “forget to include the things that make it a Melbourne park, graffiti, vandalism, weeds and the homeless,” while another commentator’s view of utopian explorations saw them as “more like papering over visions of dystopia”.